-Not knowing Grandfather would want a fire, Gunham had not brought a coal so had to find and work two sticks.
+Not knowing Grandfather would want a fire, Gunham had not brought along a coal so he had to find and work two sticks.
 Positioning the thinner one onto a crack he had devised in the larger he began to rotate the former as fast as he could between his hands.
-It took some time but eventually he had coaxed an ember, then eventually with much careful blowing he had coaxed some flames into life.
+It took some time but eventually he had coaxed an ember, then with much careful blowing he finally coaxed some flames into life.

 It had been dark now for some time, Grandfather had been playing for ages, non-stop, his circular breathing keeping the notes constantly alive, without pause.
 Small beads of sweat had formed on his forehead under the braided rope made from his ancestors' hair that held his own white hair back from his face.